o-ran-sc/o-du-phy/docs/run_l1.rst

 testnum is always a 4 digit number.
 First digit represents the number of carriers to run.
 For example, to run Test Case 5 for Uplink Rx mu=3, 100Mhz for 1 carrier, the command would be: run 1 3 100 1005
-All the pre-defined test cases for the Bronze Release are defined in the Test Cases section in https://github.com/intel/FlexRAN and also in the Test
+All the pre-defined test cases for the current O-RAN Release are defined in the Test Cases section in https://github.com/intel/FlexRAN and also in the Test
 Cases section of this document.
 If the user wants to run more slots (than specified in test config file) or change the mode or change the TTI interval of the test, then the command phystart can be used as follows: